Penalties for Driving without Insurance in Wyoming

 Another way to waive your penalties is by coming to your scheduled court appearance with documents proving financial responsibility.
 If you can prove that your insurance policy was active at the time of the citation, your conviction will be dismissed.

-Reinstating your Driving Privileges in Wyoming
+Reinstating your driving privileges in Wyoming

-Depending on your specific case, you may have to settle certain fees — such as a $30 registration renewal fee if your sentence includes a registration suspension; $15 for a record review, $25 probationary license, and a $25 reissuance fee if you choose to proceed with a hearing.
+Depending on your specific case, you may have to settle certain fees — such as a $30 registration renewal fee if your sentence includes a registration suspension.
+You may have to pay $15 for a record review, a $25 probationary license fee and a $25 reissuance fee if you choose to proceed with a hearing.
 When all court and administration costs have been paid, you can reclaim your driving privileges.